Subject: Viridian Note 00121: Les Tempetes 1999

 "There's never been anything like this," said Jean-Claude Gayssot, the transport minister.

 finally slopped ashore.
 What French newspapers are calling the 'black tide' has rimmed a stretch of Atlantic coastline some 250 miles long, defeating efforts to pump and contain the massive spill.
-The oil damage extends north and south from the Loire River estuary at St. Nazaire."
+The oil damage extends north and south from the Loire River estuary at St. Nazaire.""On Saturday, a huge oil slick from a tanker that snapped in two at sea

 "This morning environmental protesters dumped a pile of dead oil- covered birds collected from the tarred shoreline at the Paris headquarters of TotalFina, whose oil was aboard the shipwrecked tanker Erika."